icefurnace83/Like-demo/README.md

 No combat implemented yet
 Arrows/ magic have no effect

-Some landmasses or terrain features may sometimes fail to generate, leading to a domino effect of change
+Some landmasses or terrain features may fail to generate, leading to a domino effect of change